iumiCash/iumiCash.github.io/docs/orders/create_order.md

     :   Amount object.

     `count` *integer*
-    :   Count of this item.
+    :   Number of the specific item in the order.

 ### amount